iamkarthikbk/eudyptula/README.md

 this task, so that I can figure out who to attribute it to.
 You can just respond to the task with the answers and all should be fine.

-If you forgot, your id is "a24a6bdd6a14".
+If you forgot, your id is "YOUR_ID".
 But of course you have not forgotten that yet, you are better than that.

-#Task 02

 This is Task 02 of the Eudyptula Challenge
 ------------------------------------------